PNS-Conception/ste-23-24-equipe-r/README.md

 As a campus user or a delivery person, I want to be notified about the delivery so that i have informations about it

+#### #37 place a buffet order
+As a Campus User, I want to choose and order a buffet menu from a restaurant on campus, so that I can have it delivered to a specific location at a designated time for group events.

 ## Comment lancer le projet et l'installer